 Related Links: Top tips for how to sublet or rent your current Canadians or U.S. home for a worry-free expat life. - Ventanas Mexico.

 To keep storage costs to the minimum, de-clutter.
 Coming to Mexico with too much stuff is posted on forums to be many expats chief regret.

 The surprising things you need for a long-term versus a vacation stay. - Ventanas Mexico

 Most recent: These are some of the sexiest songs in the Spanish language.
 Don't miss out.

-About the author of this blog: Hi, I'm Kerry Baker, now author of two books, "The Interactive Guide to Learning Spanish Free Online.
-(Check out the reviews!) and last week released, "If Only I Had A Place," the guide on how to rent in Mexico that I wish I would have had when I was first considering part-time expat life.
+About the author of this blog: Kerry Baker is author of two books, "The Interactive Guide to Learning Spanish Free Online.
+(Check out the reviews!) and "If Only I Had A Place," the guide on how to rent in Mexico for aspiring expat who want to live luxuriously for less.